RoadTripMoustache/avatar_maker/README.md

 The package offers a ton of features in the simplest way possible; however, there are some points worth noting.

+- If you create a controller instance with no `customizedPropertyCategories`, it will take all the values in `defaultPropertyCategories` instead.
+- If you create a controller instance with some items in `customizedPropertyCategories`, the customized property categories will **replace the categories with the same id in `defaultPropertyCategories`.
+It won't remove all other default categories.**
 - `AvatarMakerAvatar` only renders the local user's avatar.
 To display the avatar of other users', you'll have to use the `SvgPicture.string()` method from `flutter_svg` .
 - `AvatarMakerAvatar` would render a default avatar until customized and saved by the local